bmx-ng/bmx-site/docs/api/brl/brl.vector/svec3i.md

 sidebar_label: SVec3I
 ---

-A 3-element structure that can be used to represent positions and directions in 3D-space.
+An [Int](../../../brl/brl.blitz/#int) backed 3-element structure that can be used to represent positions and directions in 3D-space.

 ## Constructors